Six (Soft Machine album)

-Six is the sixth studio (instrumental) album (half including live material) by the jazz rock band Soft Machine, originally released in 1973 as a double LP.
-This is the first album to feature Karl Jenkins as a member and songwriter for the group.
-He eventually became the de facto leader and main composer of the group following the departure of the last remaining original member, Mike Ratledge in 1976.
+Six is the sixth studio album by the jazz rock band Soft Machine.
+Originally released in 1973 as a double LP, the first disc is a live album and the second disc is a studio album.
+This is the first album to feature Karl Jenkins as a member the group, replacing Elton Dean.
+Jenkins eventually became the de facto leader and main composer of the group.

 Overview

 The previous two albums had been issued with slightly different titles in different countries (Fourth and Fifth in the UK, Four and 5 in the USA, with the former album showing a numeral 4 on the cover, while the album before that had been titled Third worldwide).
 On this album, they deferred to their American standard for worldwide release.

 The album includes a live record and a studio record, individually titled as shown in the track listing below.
-One song from the live album, "All White", had been previously recorded for their Fifth album.